-The time for settling in to the nursery is very significant in order to interfere with the child's development (based on the Berlin acclimatisation model).
-Children need safe, emotional ties to be able to approach new and unknown situations with openness and curiosity.
-Only when the child trusts the new caregivers and the establishment and has gotten to know the daily schedule and the team and other children, he/she can feel at home with us.
+The time for settling into the nursery is very interfere with the child's development acclimatisation model).
+Children need safe, able to approach new and unknown openness and curiosity.
+Only when the child significant in order to (based on the Berlin emotional ties to be situations with trusts the new caregivers and the establishment and has gotten to know the daily schedule and the team and other children, he/she can feel at home with us.
 Therefore, in our facility one parent must take part in group events as long as the child needs the security and support of his/her parents.